briochemc/AIBECS_demo/README.md

     This should only take a few seconds as well.

-- **d)** Troubleshooting:
+- **d)** Building extra packages:

-    If you get an error while running the notebook, it might be because you need to do one of the following:
+    Some of Julia's packages must be built for the notebook to work.
+    Don't worry, this is pretty easy too.
-    - If you get an `ERROR: LoadError: CodecZlib.jl` then close all Julia sessions, open a new one, go into `pkg` mode (type `]` in the REPL), and type `build CodecZlib`.
+    Get in `pkg` mode (type `]` in the REPL), and then
+    - type `build CodecZlib`.
         It should look like this:
         ```julia
         (v1.1) pkg> build CodecZlib
           Building CodecZlib → `~/.julia/packages/CodecZlib/9jDi1/deps/build.log`
         ```

-        Then close Julia, restart it again, and proceed to the step 3.
+Great!
+You can now proceed to starting the notebook!

 ## 3. Start JupyterLab